Zorgonatis/Stabs-EDH/README.md

 It is a custom prompt and set of directives designed to create a consistent (few swipes), immersive, and high-quality narrative or roleplaying experience within SillyTavern.
 The prompt is built around a strict heirarchy of rules that guide the AI's responses, focusing on realism, user control, modularity (easy to customize/extend) and a distinct writing style.

 ## What's new in 1.4?
 - Added Jailbreak/Content Safety attention bypass.
-I consider this the first successful GLM 4.7 jailbreak.
 - Prompt Adherence improved dramatically (now behaves closer to 4.6), using this 'self-prefill' method for the jailbreak to then move to the preset heirarchy.
 It won't fall back to 'generic storytelling draft mode' where it misses most of the prompt.
 - Writing quality seems to have improved a lot.
 This is expected - the AI is no longer looking for content safety issues and is more tightly bound to the EDH.